eriktuck/ei-dev/docs/portfolio/project-portfolio.md

 These are a few of our projects.
 Peruse at your leisure.

+## Sustainable WASH Systems Monitoring Plan Visuals

+We worked with the Sustainable WASH Systems team to explore, analyze and create data visualizations for Performance Indicators included in their Monitoring, Evaluation and Learning (MEL) Plan report.

+<iframe src="https://albumizr.com/a/Nu-i" scrolling="no" frameborder="0" allowfullscreen width="700" height="400"></iframe>

+---

 ## Monarch Registry

 We worked with a web design firm to develop the [Monarch Registry](http://monarchhabitatexchange.org/projects) for the Monarch Habitat Exchange.
 Our role was to design the database, identify reporting metrics, and provide input on visual aesthetic.